-The practice had quality assurance processes to encourage learning and continuous improvement.
-These included audits of antimicrobial prescribing, dental care records, radiographs and infection prevention and control.
+The practice had some quality assurance processes to encourage learning and continuous improvement.
+These included audits of dental care records and radiographs.

 They had clear records of the results of these audits and the resulting action plans and improvements.
+Improvements were needed so the Infection control audits are carried out every 6 months.